hoppersroppers/training/Core/1.IntroductionToHacking/5-HowComputer/7-You.md

 What, you thought it's all about technical stuff?
 Hell no!
 Most of this comes down to you!

+## Ergonomics

+* Ergonomics
-* Ergonomics (straight jacked from https://www.mayoclinic.org/healthy-lifestyle/adult-health/in-depth/office-ergonomics/art-20046169 for now)
+   * (straight jacked from https://www.mayoclinic.org/healthy-lifestyle/adult-health/in-depth/office-ergonomics/art-20046169 for now)
    * Chair: Choose a chair that supports your spinal curves.
 Adjust the height of your chair so that your feet rest flat on the floor or on a footrest and your thighs are parallel to the floor.
 Adjust armrests so your arms gently rest on them with your shoulders relaxed.
    * Key objects: Keep key objects — such as your telephone, stapler or printed materials — close to your body to minimize reaching.
 Stand up to reach anything that can't be comfortably reached while sitting.
    * Keyboard and mouse: Place your mouse within easy reach and on the same surface as your keyboard.
 While typing or using your mouse, keep your wrists straight, your upper arms close to your body, and your hands at or slightly below the level of your elbows.
 Use keyboard shortcuts to reduce extended mouse use.
 If possible, adjust the sensitivity of the mouse so you can use a light touch to operate it.
 Alternate the hand you use to operate the mouse by moving the mouse to the other side of your keyboard.